Carlos Carrizo Salvadores: Rosario Chapel Massacre

-Between 10 and 12 August 1974, Carrizo Salvadores was accused of being in command of the Argentine Army and police forces that took part in the Capilla del Rosario Massacre, where he was serving as regimental adjutan in the 17th Airborne Infantry Regiment.
-Some 16 rural guerrillas of the People's Revolutionary Army (ERP-PRT) who were preparing to attack the airborne infantry barracks in order to seize the armoury were captured after a gunfight with the local Army garrison near Capilla del Rosario.
+Between 10 and 12 August 1974, Carrizo Salvadores was accused of being in command of the Argentine Army and police forces that took part in the Capilla del Rosario Massacre, where he was serving as regimental adjutant in the 17th Airborne Infantry Regiment.
+Some 16 rural separatist guerrillas of the People's Revolutionary Army (ERP-PRT) who were preparing to attack the airborne infantry barracks in order to seize the armoury along with uniforms were captured after a gunfight with the local Army airborne infantry garrison near Capilla del Rosario.
 Two local men riding bicycles alerted the nearest police station and fighting soon broke out with the police and army reinforcements.
-Some of the ERP guerrillas managed to escape into the woods.
+Some of the ERP guerrillas managed to escape into the surrounding woods.
 Others were captured nearby.
 The remainder attempted to resist in the Capilla del Rosario area but were soon surrounded by 300 Army paratroopers and policemen and forced to surrender.

-According to the authors of Detenidos-Aparecidos: Presas y Presos Políticos desde Trelew a la Dictadura (Santiago Garaño & Werner Pertot, Editorial Biblos, 2007) the guerrillas fought until they ran out of ammunition, at which point they surrendered.
-They were soon beaten up by the parachute soldiers and police in revenge for their own losses in the gunbattle (2 killed and 6 wounded) were subsequently shot dead.
+According to the authors of 'Detenidos-Aparecidos: Presas y Presos Políticos desde Trelew a la Dictadura' (Santiago Garaño & Werner Pertot, Editorial Biblos, 2007) the rural guerrillas fought until they ran out of ammunition, at which point they surrendered.
+They were soon beaten up by the parachute soldiers and police in revenge for their own losses in the gunbattle (2 policemen killed and 6 wounded) and all were subsequently shot dead.
 The ERP guerrillas were executed under orders from chief-of-staff of the 3rd Army Corps, Major-General José Antonio Vaquero, who claimed the captured guerrillas had forfeited their rights as prisoners-of-war for not complying with the Geneva Convention by wearing Argentine Army uniforms captured in earlier raids.